November, 09 2020 – Intake

 - Pfizer, Sanofi, Medtronic, BioMérieux, Servier, Johnson & Johnson, General Electric, Roche, GSK, AbbVie, etc.

 All courses are taught in English.
-The courses below are currently scheduled for the class of 2019-2020:
+The courses below were scheduled for the class of 2019-2020:

 - Human Resources - Managing and Working in International Teams

 - Negotiation Skills

 - Entrepreneurial Finance

 - Pharmaceutical Marketing